 - Takata Corporation in its $1.6 billion sale to Key Safety Systems, which was implemented through simultaneous global in-court and out-of-court restructurings, including a chapter 11 in the United States and Civil Rehabilitation Proceeding in Japan

-Benjamin Farrow is an associate in Weil’s Business Finance & Restructuring Department.
-His practice includes representation of both debtors and creditors in all aspects of domestic and international corporate restructurings and re-financings.
+Prior to joining the Silicon Valley office, Mr. Farrow was an associate in the Business Finance and Restructuring group in Weil’s New York office.
+There, he represented both debtors and creditors in all aspects of domestic and international corporate restructurings and re-financings.
 He has experience with teams advising clients in a variety of industries, including manufacturing, airlines, automotive, high tech, oil and gas, and financial services.

-Mr. Farrow’s involvement in Weil’s debtor representations has included:
+While in New York, Mr. Farrow’s involvement in Weil’s significant debtor representations included:

-- Vantage Drilling Company, an ultra-deep-water oil and gas offshore drilling company, in their prepackaged chapter 11 cases to restructure more than $2.5 billion in senior secured debt; and
+- Vantage Drilling Company, an ultra-deep-water oil and gas offshore drilling company, in its prepackaged chapter 11 cases to restructure more than $2.5 billion in senior secured debt

-Mr. Farrow also represents, on a pro bono basis, a number of low-income clients in housing and immigration matters.
+Mr. Farrow also represents, on a pro bono basis, low-income clients in housing and immigration matters.